TABLE OF CONTENTS

 The values to change for fine-tuning the scrolling:

-• This rule defines the keyframe points in the animation.
+- This rule defines the keyframe points in the animation.
 The animation will begin with everything as-is when it initially renders the block.
-It remains in that state for a short period and then starts moving until it has vertically "scrolled" past the full height of the content, then stopping for a short period.
-And finally, it scrolls back to the original state in the same manner, and the whole process repeats again.
+It remains in that state for a short period and then starts moving until it has vertically scrolled past the full height of the content, then stopping for a short period.
+And finally, it scrolls back to the original state in the same manner, and the whole process repeats.

-• It essentially tells the Screen to use the earlier set of keyframes (scroll-vert-marquee-1) to loop an animation forever, and have it run through a single course in 8 and half seconds, in a linear (even and smooth) fashion.
+- It essentially tells the Screen to use the earlier set of keyframes (scroll-vert-marquee-1) to loop an animation forever and have it run through a single course in 8 and a half seconds, in a linear (even and smooth) fashion.

-For those who use their Screens in a more interactive manner, we can add the following Custom CSS to have the scrolling effect by moving the mouse cursor into the scrolled area:
+For those who use their Screens more interactively, we can add the following Custom CSS to have the scrolling effect by moving the mouse cursor into the scrolled area:

 .block--MyScrollingFetchBlock .json-data:nth-child(2) .json-data-value:hover {